What is a Dental Veneer?

 Dental veneers, made of porcelain or composite resin, are used in cosmetic dentistry to modify the shape and color of teeth.
-The veneer is a thin layer which may be applied using a composite, or shaped in a laboratory using either composite or porcelain, and then applied to the tooth.
+The veneer is a thin layer that may be applied using a composite or shaped in a laboratory using either composite or porcelain and then applied to the tooth.

 The veneer may be a thin shell of porcelain that is etched and then bonded to the enamel of a tooth.
-Porcelain veneers are less likely to stain, and more durable than composites.
+Porcelain veneers are less likely to stain and are more durable than composites.